martyromero/martyromero.github.io/_posts/2020-07-16-i-stole-a-tape.md

 On one of our movie hikes, we walked by a car (MR2) that had been obviously broken into.
 The driver's side window had been broken and the inside looked a bit ransacked.
 The first thing I did was check for a tape in the tape player (yes, that long ago).
 There was a black tape and I took it.

 The first song was "She Talks to Angels" by the Black Crows.
 I loved it and while I felt a bit of remorse over having stolen it, I was grateful to have found the Black Crowes because of it.
-I still remember that night.
-Mostly because of this song and my friend Saul.
+I still remember that night, mostly because of this song and because of my friend Saul.

 {:.signature}
 ![Jose Romero]({{ site.siteurl }}/public/posts/signature.png)